amoslurie/jenkins-task/README.md

 # jenkins-task
-This is a Python script for a jenkins task
+This is a Python script for a jenkins task.
-Prints an argument based sequence parameter number of arguments should be 2
+Prints an argument based sequence parameter.
+The number of arguments should be 2

 ## usage
 ```